aws-amplify/docs/docs/lib/auth/fragments/flutter/phone/add_username.md

-By default, this will leave email verfication enabled.
+By default, this will leave email verification enabled.
 If you would also like to use phone numbers for verifying users' accounts, follow the steps for **As a verification method** and choose `Phone Number` for the sign-in method when prompted.

 ```bash
 $ amplify add auth